-- mkhybrid(8) - cdrecord, part of the cdrtools collection in the OpenBSD Packages and Ports System.
+- mkhybrid(8) - cdrecord, part of the cdrtools collection in the OpenBSD Packages and Ports System. - cdio(1)'s new-for-4.0 "track at once" (tao) recording option.

 4.4 - Booting OpenBSD install media

 Booting i386/amd64

 Booting an install image on the i386 and amd64 PC platforms is nothing new to most people.
 If you are using a floppy disk, simply insert the floppy into the floppy drive and boot the system.
 The install image will then load, provided floppy boot is enabled in your BIOS.
 If you want to boot from CD, you must go into your system's BIOS and set the boot options to allow booting from CD.
 Some older BIOSes do not have this option, and you must use a floppy for booting your installation image.
 Don't worry though; even if you boot from floppy you can still install from the CD.